 How TIAA Bank CDs Rates Compare to Other Banks'

 TIAA Bank outperforms other banks and their CD offerings simply by having so many CD options to choose from.
-You can choose a Yield Pledge® CD if you have thousands of dollars to deposit or you can open a Basic CD with $1,000.
-If you have multi-million dollar deposits, you can take advantage of the bank’s participation in the CDARS® network.
+You can open a Basic CD with $1,000, or if you have multi-million dollar deposits, you can take advantage of the bank’s participation in IntraFI Network Deposits.
 TIAA Bank also has options for people who want more variable rates with its Bump Rate and LIBOR Index CDs.

 In terms of rates, TIAA Bank's Basic CD rates come pretty close to its competitors, even outperforming many Capital One rates.

 |CD Account||TIAA Bank (Basic CDs)||Barclays||Capital One||Marcus by Goldman Sachs|

-Should You Get an TIAA Bank CD Account?
+Should You Get a TIAA Bank CD Account?

 While TIAA Bank offers a wide range of CDs, it’s important to know that each account requires a high minimum deposit.
-The Basic CDs require the lowest amount, at $1,000.
+Basic CDs require the lowest amount, at $1,000.
 So if you don’t have at least $1,000 to deposit upfront, TIAA Bank won’t be the right choice for you.

 If you can meet the required minimum amounts, you can take your pick of which TIAA Bank CD works best for you.
-For those with millions to deposit, the CDARS® Service accounts are the best for you.
-For those looking for the highest rates on a standard type of CD, you’ll want to consider the Yield Pledge® CDs.
-With 10 different terms, you can also easily ladder these accounts, opening a multiple accounts at a time with varying maturity dates.
+For those with millions to deposit, the IntraFI Network Deposits - CD Option accounts are the best for you.
+With 10 different terms, you can also easily ladder these accounts, opening multiple accounts at a time with varying maturity dates.

 If you’re looking for a more flexible rate, the Bump Rate CD would be your best bet.
 These accounts are longer term, at three-and-a-half years and three years, respectively, so you’ll need to be prepared to wait a while to benefit from the account’s earnings.